springwolf/springwolf.github.io/docs/configuration/documenting-producers.md

 Multiple producers can be configured by calling the `producer()` method multiple times.

 :::tip
-Use specific ProducerData types `AmqpProducerData` & `KafkaProducerData` for protocol specific attributes
+Use specific ProducerData types `AmqpProducerData` & `KafkaProducerData` for protocol specific attributes.
 :::

 ### Channel Name